mickmis/covid-certificate-scanner/README.md

 ## Upcoming
 - verification of signature
 - languages
-- use value sets for interpreting raw certificate data

 ## What's new
 ### 06/06/21 - Initial version
-- scan certificates from a camera or an image
+- scan certificates from a camera, an image or from provided examples
+- use of value sets for interpreting raw data

 # Contact
 [Mickaël Misbach](https://github.com/mickmis) - [mickael@misba.ch](mailto:mickael@misba.ch)